delvtech/agent0/lib/agent0/README.md

     >

 1.3.
-Navigate to the `elf-simulations` folder: `cd elf-simulations/`
+Navigate to the `agent0` folder: `cd agent0/`

 1.4.
-Run the elf-simulations tests to verify that everything installed correctly by executing `python -m pytest`.
+Run the agent0 tests to verify that everything installed correctly by executing `python -m pytest`.
 Make sure you have enabled the correct Python environment, and installed the `requirements-dev.txt` file first.

 ## Step 2: Set your configuration